Housing and Innovation in Revit (HIR)

 • For extra credit, circuitry must be implemented into the model for the purposes of lighting or automatic doors.

-Below are some examples of what a final model might look like (be mindful these do not meet the project requirements, and should simply be considered for inspirational purposes only):
+Below are some examples of what a final model might look like (be mindful these do not meet the project requirements, and should be considered for inspirational purposes only):

 Figure 4: Example interior & detailing, courtesy of Architectural Moleskine